Intention & Intervention

 My methodology for tackling these questions is comparative: Following lines of existing networks, influences and overlaps, I conduct case studies from the German and British scene that also always point beyond these two contexts.
 And it is collaborative: This research centres exchange with and between the writers whose intentions are at stake.

-Thanks to a Veni grant by the Dutch Research Council (NWO), the project will run from 2022 to 2025.
-It is hosted by the Institute for Cultural Inquiry at Utrecht University, where I am an Assistant Professor in Comparative Literature (more on my teaching, writing and previous research on my profile page).
+Thanks to a Veni grant by the Dutch Research Council (NWO), the project will run from 2022 to 2026.
+It is hosted by the Institute for Cultural Inquiry at Utrecht University, where I am an Assistant Professor of Comparative Literature (more on my teaching, writing and previous research on my UU profile page).

 Here you can follow the latest developments of Intention & Intervention: